 If you don’t know the Haywire, this tutorial will have you tying it in minutes:

 Truly tieable wire like the Rio Wire Bite or Terminator Titanium Single Strand Leader is revolutionary stuff, and it’s in a different world than the AFW.
 Essentially nothing more than very thin diameter wire, it’s easy to work with and incredibly strong.
 With a good pair of fishing pliers, you can work this material into a tight connection in seconds.
+We recommend using The TOIT Haywire Twist.
+Its an awesome tool specific to tying the haywire twist.

 Just watch how it’s done: